-(Plus, kids are smaller and need more protection from the environment.
-A sleeping bag can go a long way.)
+(Plus, kids are smaller and need more protection from the environment.)

 In cold places, you may need a sleeping bag.
 In other areas, it may be too hot most of the year in a sleeping bag.
 I highly recommend a lightweight sleeping bag in all but very warm climates.